How To Light A Kitchen Island

 Pendants are clearly popular here, but what other design options should people consider?

-SW: For longer and deeper counters, you can try one or more large and linear chandeliers, such as the aluminum OLED Vela.
-Another approach is a cluster of LED Beauty Spots, which offer a low profile and a pop of glamour without interrupting the view.
+For longer and deeper counters, you can try one or more large and linear chandeliers, such as the Vix 5 Light LED Linear Pendant Light from Cerno.
+Another approach is to use a cluster of pendant lights, either pre-configured as a multi-light or hung separately.

 What about recessed lighting?

-SW: If you don’t want anything hanging over your island, recessed lighting works perfectly.
+If you don’t want anything hanging over your island, recessed lighting works perfectly.
 It offers a more concealed light source, while maintaining the appropriate illumination for all tasks.
-I recommend the Tesla High Output recessed down lights in 2- or 3.5-inch sizes.
+A good recommendation is the Tesla High Output recessed down lights in 2- or 3.5-inch sizes.

 However, it’s good to think of your lighting plan three-dimensionally, and ways to layer it.
 Recessed lighting will provide continuous illumination across the kitchen while helping to highlight any decorative fixtures over the island.
-If the pendants are shiny—such as the Roxy pendant, which creates sparkles with no glare—recessed lighting shows them at their best.
+If the pendants are shiny, complementing them with recessed lighting will help show off the design.

 What about LEDs for kitchen island lighting?

-SW: I’m partial to LEDs, and with the technology providing directional illumination and higher lumen output decorative chandeliers and pendants can now be utilized over the kitchen island for task lighting.
-A favorite of mine from Modern Forms is the Soleil pendant.
+We’re partial to LEDs, and with the technology providing directional illumination and higher lumen output decorative chandeliers and pendants can now be utilized over the kitchen island for task lighting.

-SW: The rule of thumb is to suspend it 28 to 34 inches above the island.
+The rule of thumb is to suspend a hanging light 28 to 34 inches above the island.
 As for positioning, centering the lighting is most common and offers even light distribution.
 If it’s not centered you have to be sure you have adequate lighting on the surface from other luminaires.

 Any advice on picking the right bulbs, in terms of wattage, brightness, warmth versus coolness, and so on?